FAQ

 Q: What are Field Day Fridays?

 A: In the spirit of broad and beautiful education, the Tutors at St. Francis Classical offer once-a-month Field Day Fridays to any student enrolled in at least one class.
 Attendance at Field Day Fridays is entirely optional.
-Activities will be announced ahead of time and may include lessons and hands-on experience with the following:
+Activities are announced ahead of time and may include lessons and hands-on experience with the following:

 Beekeeping